jparksecurity/LT-Technical-Showcase/README.md

 Hi,

 I'm John Park, and I've completed the showcase.
 I use Python3 and Requests library.
-I include the library as submodule, so if you can just clone my repository.
+I include the library as submodule, so you can just clone my repository.

 How to use:
 if it depends on your OS, but generally speaking